YuWang711/CSE150B-PA4-MCTS/README.md

 Again, DO NOT publicly fork this repositiory.

 ## Due date
+Dec-6 11:59pm.
+Submissions by Nov-29 11:59 pm will receive 3 extra points, assuming that it is close to being fully correct (12 points or more).
+A detailed pseudocode document will be released on Nov-30 which will make the implementation much easier, so submissions after that will not receive extra credits.

-Nov-29 11:59 pm.
-Only submit the `ai.py` file on Gradescope.
+As usual, only submit the `ai.py` file on Gradescope.

 ## The Game
 Gomoku is a popular game played on the Go board, following much simpler rules.